End of Time (Beyoncé song): Live performances

-"End of Time" was first performed by Knowles at Palais Nikaïa in Nice, France, on June 20, 2011, during a promotional concert in support of her then-upcoming album 4.
-The song was also part of her set list at 2011 Glastonbury Festival on June 26.
+"End of Time" was first performed by Beyoncé at Palais Nikaïa in Nice, France, on June 20, 2011, during a promotional concert in support of her then-upcoming album 4.
+The song was also part of her set list at her historic headlining Glastonbury Festival Performance on June 26, 2011. on June 26.
 The performance was taped and subsequently broadcast during the 2011 BET Awards on the same day.
-On August 14, 2011, Knowles performed "End of Time" in front of 3,500 fans during the 4 Intimate Nights with Beyoncé revue that was held at Roseland Ballroom in New York City.
+On August 14, 2011, Beyoncé performed "End of Time" in front of 3,500 fans during the 4 Intimate Nights with Beyoncé revue that was held at Roseland Ballroom in New York City.
 She was backed by her all-female band and her backing singers, called the Mamas.
 Flamboyant light displays were used to bring elaborate routines to the small stage.
-Jason Newman of Rap-Up commented that Knowles "viewed the reduced space as advantageous over limiting".
+Jason Newman of Rap-Up commented that Beyoncé "viewed the reduced space as advantageous over limiting".
 Jon Caramanica of The New York Times wrote, "'End of Time' was the high point, a martial stomp with flamboyant drums, keening vocals and electrifying harmonies."
 Similarly, Brad Wete of Entertainment Weekly noted "End of Time" was among the several highlights of the show.

-Jozen Cummings of The Wall Street Journal commented that "when [Knowles] went up-tempo on songs like 'End of Time', her virtuosic ability to engage in crisp choreography without cracking her huge voice took center stage."
-Dan Aguiliante of New York Post praised the performance of the song, noting that Knowles "shined" during "End of Time".
+Jozen Cummings of The Wall Street Journal commented that "when [Beyoncé] went up-tempo on songs like 'End of Time', her virtuosic ability to engage in crisp choreography without cracking her huge voice took center stage."
+Dan Aguiliante of New York Post praised the performance of the song, noting that Beyoncé "shined" during "End of Time".
 Nekesa Mumbi Moody of ABC News wrote that the performance of the song was "infectious, marching-band inspired".
-Echoing Cummings' sentiments, Mike Wass of Idolator added that "as great as those two tracks sounded live, 'Countdown' and 'End Of Time' garnered the most applause.
+Echoing Cummings' sentiments, Mike Wass of Idolator added that "as great as those two tracks sounded live, 'Countdown' and 'End of Time' garnered the most applause.
 Both were accompanied by brilliant dance routines and boast sing-a-long choruses."
-Joycelyn Vena of MTV News concluded that "it was [Knowles'] ability to throw a party during faster jams like 'Party', 'Countdown', 'End of Time' and 'Run the World (Girls)' that put on full display her range as a performer, dancing and singing live the entire night."
-During the ITV special A Night with Beyoncé which aired on December 4, 2011 in the United Kingdom, Knowles performed "End of Time" to a selected crowd of fans.
+Joycelyn Vena of MTV News concluded that "it was [Beyoncé's] ability to throw a party during faster jams like 'Party', 'Countdown', 'End of Time' and 'Run the World (Girls)' that put on full display her range as a performer, dancing and singing live the entire night."
+During the ITV special A Night with Beyoncé which aired on December 4, 2011, in the United Kingdom, Beyoncé performed "End of Time" to a selected crowd of fans.